TheRohans/qi/README.md

 - Cross platform (unix based system)
 - Multi-language (human) support - with a focus on English and Chinese.
 - Multi-language (computer) support
+	- C
+	- Markdown
+	- HTML (XML)
+	- Golang
+	- YAML
+	- Lua
-- Default UTF-8
+- Default encoding UTF-8
+- Hex editing

-Qi's roots are QEmacs; Qi's base is a fork of QEmacs 3.2 with a lot of bits stripped out.
+Qi was forked from QEmacs 3.2 with a lot of features stripped out.

-## Current Features

-- Emacs keybindings
-- Text editing mode
-- Open and edit large files
-- Basic C mode
-- Basic Markdown mode
-- Basic XML mode (and HTML)
-- Hex editing mode
-- UTF-8 display

 ## Building